niravcodes/huffman_compression/README.md

 ## File structure
 The first 12 bytes of the output file are the file signature.
-By default it's the character sequence "nirav.com.np" (because, why not? :D).
+By default it's the character sequence "nirav.com.np" (because, why not? :3).
 After that 4 bytes store the length of huffman table in little endian.
-After that everything is the compressed data.
+After that everything that follows is the compressed data.

 ## Caveats